rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 We can't just change how the event driver works in a small step.
 It would require changes in many places.

-What we can do is do a completely parallel, isolated version of the event handlers.
-We can test drive those, and when we are confident that they works, we can switch over to that version and remove the old one.
+What we can do is do a completely parallel implementation of event handlers.
+We can test drive those, and when we are confident that they work, we can switch over to use them in the driver and remove the old event handlers.

 I start with this test: